MandoCoding/Cyberdrop-Bunkr-Python-Bulk-Uploader/README.md

 It works, more than I ever expected.
 There's still a lot to do:
 - Allow updates to folders
 - Error Handling - No folders to upload
+- Error Handling - file upload fail, retry?
+- Error Handling - file upload duplicate, what does it do?
 - batch file to install pre-requisites
 - Tidy up the prints
 - Tidy up variables